Read This First

 Prompt 1: Many new seekers retain the notion that there is a transcendent fate that awaits them.
 Discuss the danger of this notion and the diminishing effects it has on minds.

-The section turns on Relational Dynamics.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Relational Dynamics in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Relational Dynamics, Many new seekers retain the notion that there is a transcendent fate, and Dependency on Fate.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Relational Dynamics, Many new seekers retain the notion that there is a transcendent fate, and Dependency on Fate in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 When individuals believe their outcomes are predetermined, they might become passive participants in their own lives.
 This dependency on fate can lead to a lack of initiative or motivation to change or improve one’s circumstances, as the end result is perceived as out of their hands.